nickhuber/website/content/blog/platform-teams.rst

 This is because I have observed some more specific issues into how infrastructure is managed than the rest of the platform team problem.

-Platforms teams aren't inheritely evil and are created out of a sense of purpose.
-Maybe years of short sighted decisions have let technical debt get to a breaking point or these ideas could be brought in from a new hire intendeding to add some lacking technical expertise to a growing company.
+Platforms teams aren't inherently evil and are created out of a sense of purpose.
+Maybe years of short sighted decisions have let technical debt get to a breaking point or these ideas could be brought in from a new hire intending to add some lacking technical expertise to a growing company.

 Infrastructure